Building for users: Design decisions behind 2 Refined sites explained

 We try to make the documentation as accessible as possible.
 Users should easily find what they are looking for, whether they're just getting started with our products or they’re more advanced Refined users:

-• We mapped the site navigation to our products: Both the top-of-site navigation menu and navigation elements on landing pages are oriented around the Refined product and hosting portfolio.
+• We let the site navigation reflect our products: Both the top-of-site navigation menu and navigation elements on landing pages are oriented around the Refined product and hosting portfolio.
 As long as customers know which product and hosting they use, there’s no question they’ll be able to navigate to the right place.

-• We used a combination of modules to make instructions and guides easy to find: Once a user selects an app —for example, Refined for Cloud — they have a number of ways to find the instructions they need.
-We prominently placed a search bar at the top of the page, added page trees to showcase content groups, and highlight the latest features in a news feed.
+• We customized the landing pages to make instructions and guides easy to find: Once a user selects an app —for example, Refined for Cloud — they have a number of ways to find the instructions they need.
+We prominently placed a search bar at the top of the page, added cards to showcase content groups, and highlight the latest features in a news feed.

 Like many other Atlassian customers, our support team uses Jira Service Management.
-On our Get Support landing page we clearly distinguish between the different hosting methods (Cloud, Server and Data Center), so that users create their ticket in the right portal.
+On our Get Support landing page we clearly distinguish between the different hosting methods (cloud and data center), so that users create their ticket in the right portal.
 On each portal's landing page, we opted to:

 • Use navigation icons to highlight important information: Can’t-miss navigation icons make users aware of the product's FAQ and our Service Level Agreement.